 I am always on the hunt for amazing circle time books!
 There’s something about an incredible read-aloud that makes circle time so much more magical!
 Reading should be fun and exciting and with all of the wonderful books available, there is no reason to settle for less.

-Here are some of the most popular and best-loved books that I have read for circle time.
+Here are some of the most popular and best-loved books that I have read for circle time and even in my own home while tucking my children in at night.
 These are all of my books that I want as a hardcover because we read them over and over again, and they just last so much longer that way!
 Just click on the book cover to see more about each book!

 This a story that enchants all ages…and even parents and teachers!
 It is definitely one of the best circle time books around!
 It leaves you on the edge of your seat the whole time as you wait to see if the bear finds the strawberry!

 I kept hearing about The Gruffalo, and when I read it, I finally understood why everyone loves it.
 In fact, we originally borrowed it from the library, but then we had to go get our own copy too :).

 It is so witty and adorable.
 I can’t help it, but I have to read it with a British accent!

 This is a classic!
 In fact, it was made in the 1930s and instantly became an instant best seller.
 It’s pretty easy to fall in love with this story!
 Ferdinand is different from all of the other bulls, and the other characters of the story just can’t understand him.
 He shows us how we all are unique and don’t have to be just like everyone else!